hokumcangus/taste-of-aloha/README.md

 ## Overview
 Taste of Aloha is a community‑driven Hawaiian business built around sharing authentic island flavors and culture.
-This monorepo is dedicated to developing and maintaining our **delivery infrastructure**, ensuring customers can enjoy Hawaiian meals, baked goods, and snacks wherever they are.
+This monorepo is dedicated to developing and maintaining our **delivery infrastructure**, ensuring customers can enjoy Hawaiian meals, baked goods, and Menus wherever they are.

 ## Ecosystem
 - **Restaurant** — serving traditional Hawaiian dishes with aloha spirit
-- **Island Delights Grocery & Bakery** — offering baked goods, snacks, and local favorites
+- **Island Delights Grocery & Bakery** — offering baked goods, Menus, and local favorites
 - **Food Delivery Service** — the core of this repo, connecting our offerings with customers through modern delivery workflows

 ## Tech Stack